Your Guide to St. Louis Style: Where to Shop in St. Louis Neighborhoods

 There’s something about Ladue and Frontenac (possibly the median income) that makes jewelers gravitate there.
 At least a half dozen call it home: Huffords Jewelry (family-owned by a clan with a thing for alliteration: Duff, Dan, and the late Denny Hufford), Curt Parker Jewelers (specializing in platinum jewelry), Albarré Jewelry (Barry Sherman’s longtime store), Melanie’s (focusing on colorful, affordable accessories), Lordo’s Diamonds (the family-owned staple), Alixandra Collections (former tennis star Alix Chesno’s chain), Codi Jewelry (where Courtney Hopson sells her jewelry line, worn by the likes of Brooke Burke and Kelly Ripa), Designs by Elise (selling Elise Landy’s handmade pieces), and Ylang-Ylang Fine Designer Jewelry (pronounced “elong-elong”).

 Nearly as shiny and elegant is the interior at Molly Brown’s boutique, Esther, named for a queen in the Old Testament and carrying labels like Patterson J. Kincaid and Beyond Vintage.
-Another newish Ladue addition, Cha Boutique, caters to the younger crowd, with sorority fashions, slogan T-shirts—and airbrush tanning.
+Cha Boutique caters to mothers and daughters, with a range of price points—and even offers airbrush tanning.
 Nearby is Vie, where owner Melodie Tauben sells contemporary labels like Issa.
 At the Ladue location of Marta’s Boutique, owner Marta Gaska offers the clothing and accessories that have made her Ellisville store a staple.

 Down Clayton Road is Giddyup Jane, a Western-themed store appropriately located in West County; MACS Designs, selling both seasonal styles and monogram services; Egg by Susan Lazar, a new upscale baby boutique; and Pink Magnolia, the Lilly Pulitzer store whose designs are so synonymous with Palm Beach.